gorkemunuvar/Distance-Between-Locations/README.md

 ```
 ### Note

-Docker iamge size can be smaller with implementing a ray casting algorithm to check if a point is insdide a polygon.
+Docker image size can be smaller with implementing a ray casting algorithm to check if a point is insdide a polygon.
 But in this project `shapely` module used.

 # Docs